 Things to Do

 Here at the gateway to Rocky Mountain National Park, you’ll want to set aside plenty of time for hiking, picnicking, wildlife watching, driving scenic Trail Ridge Road and sipping up the fresh, high-alpine air.
-In Estes Park proper, your entire clan will love strolling Elkhorn Avenue — stopping for candy apples, taffy and ice cream — and regrouping beside the rushing Fall River, which runs right through downtown.
+In Estes Park proper, your entire posse will love strolling Elkhorn Avenue — stopping for candy apples, taffy and ice cream — and regrouping beside the rushing Fall River, which runs right through downtown.

 Itching to get out on the water?
 Go on a whitewater rafting adventure or choose a Lake Estes paddleboat, pontoon or sailboat rental for a leisurely outing gliding across the reflections of the surrounding mountains.